 The French Minister Gérald Darmanin visits Corsica, the Mediterranean island north of Sardinia, on March 16 and 17.
 The area is in the middle of violent protests as a reaction to the assault of Yvan Colonna by an inmate earlier this month.

 Detained under strict conditions, his behavior in prison didn’t bring complaints while his assaulter was known to be violent.
-The emotion generated by the aggression of the Corsican nationalist lead few thousands Corsicans on the streets to denounce the responsibility of France.
+The emotion generated by the aggression of the Corsican nationalist led a few thousand Corsicans on the streets to denounce the responsibility of France.

-Police also lacks support and material supply.
-Nationalists blocked the port of the largest city Ajaccio on March 2 to avoid few police officers from mainland to help restore calm, forcing authorities to bring them by plane now.
+Police also lack support and material supply.
+Nationalists blocked the port of the largest city Ajaccio on March 2 to avoid a few police officers from the mainland to help restore calm, forcing authorities to bring them by plane now.

 The Interior Minister declared on Wednesday in a local newspaper that he was ready to consider the autonomy of Corsica if violence stopped.
 “We are ready to go until autonomy,” he told Corse Matin.
 But “there cannot be dialogue with violence,” he added.